Advice for Applicants

 - Be on time.
 In fact, be at least 15 minutes early.
 Interviews are conducted back-to-back with interview rooms reserved for a limited time.
 If you are late and miss your interview there are no make-ups.

-- The informal talk that takes place before and after the interview itself are also important to committee’s learning about you as a person.
+- The informal talk that takes place before and after the interview itself is also important to committee’s learning about you as a person.
 Be sure to remain professional from the moment you walk into the room until you leave.

 - Greet each interviewee individually (by shaking their hand, making eye contact, and smiling).